SanikaMhatre/IITB-Assignment/README.md

 Step 2: Then upload code to Google Colab or Jupyter Notebook or open it in VS Code.

 Step 3: Copy of the path of the csv files (right click on file -> copy as path) and paste it in code.
 I have mentioned in the code where to paste which file.
-I am also giving the sequence download below
+I am also giving the sequence down below

    A) For pie chart "College Students 2.csv"